Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 ## Table View Detail View

-A common pattern in mobile development is the listview and detail view.
+A common pattern in mobile development is the list view and detail view.
 At the root level you have stack view that contains list view.
 Tapping one of the cells in the list shows a detail view.

 You see this pattern in many apps.